Hero Image

 White Participation Certificate

-WHITE CERTIFICATE: May be given if exhibits or individuals who, for one reason or another, fail to produce that level of achievement which can be reasonably expected in relation to the specific class or performance in which they are entered.
+White Certificate: May be given if exhibits or individuals who, for one reason or another, fail to produce that level of achievement that can be reasonably expected in relation to the specific class or performance in which they are entered.

-JUNIOR DIVISION: The top scoring individual in the Junior Division will receive a gold medal and medallion.
+The top-scoring individual in the Junior Division will receive a gold medal and medallion.

-INTERMEDIATE DIVISION: The top scoring individual in the Intermediate Division will receive a gold medal and medallion.
+The top-scoring individual in the Intermediate Division will receive a gold medal and medallion.

-SENIOR DIVISION: The top scoring individual in the Senior Division will receive a gold medal and medallion.
+The top-scoring individual in the Senior Division will receive a gold medal and medallion.

 Fashion Revue Category Division Winner Medallion

-The individual with the highest score out of the judged quilting divisions (Junior, Intermediate and Senior) will receive a sewing machine.
+The individual with the highest score out of the judged quilting divisions (Junior, Intermediate, and Senior) will receive a sewing machine or prize valued at $200.

 Sewing Machine Award